 fame began when he partnered with singer Dean

-Martin.
-Their comedy relied on their interactions instead of the planned
+Martin, performing a routine that relied on their interactions instead of

-skits that other comedy teams utilized.
-Their popularity grew throughout the
+the planned skits that other comedy teams utilized.
+Their popularity grew

 Sullivan Show).
 The following year, they joined Paramount Pictures and made their first